 CEO AND THE EXECUTIVE TEAM

 The CEO manages the administration of routine matters of the company and of the Group in accordance with the instructions and orders issued by the Board of Directors.
 The CEO is directly responsible for the planning and implementation of the strategy and the corresponding investments, for ensuring that the bookkeeping is carried out as required by the law and that the company’s financial management has been organised in a reliable manner.
-Restamax Plc’s investor relation communications and marketing functions operate directly under the command of the CEO.
+The CEO serves as the Chairman of the Executive Team.
 The CEO monitors the decisions related to the persons at the executive level, as well as other important operative decisions.
 He or she also ensures that the subsidiaries of the Group operate in the interests of the parent company and endorse the Group’s strategy.

 Operative business operations are the responsibility of the CEO, with the help of the Executive Team.
 The Executive Team prepares and makes decisions in matters within the CEO’s decision-making power.

 The tasks of the Executive Team include planning and implementing the company’s strategy, management of business operations, result monitoring, annual planning, and the management of investments, corporate acquisitions and operational change plans.
 The Executive Team meets on a weekly basis.

 On 31 December 2018, the Group’s Executive Team comprised:

 Juha Helminen, b.
 1977, Director of International Operations

 Tanja Virtanen, b.
 1977, CBO, Food Restaurants, rest of Finland

 Paul Meli, b.
 1977, CBO, Nightclubs and Pubs&Entertainment, rest of Finland

 Perttu Pesonen, b.
 1976, Development Director